 How do I reduce estrogen levels?

 Even after healing your gut, it is important to ensure your liver is working efficiently.
-You can do a liver detox, but it is important that you are pooping 1-2x per day.
+You can do a liver detox, but you must be pooping 1-2x per day.

 What you can do to support your liver: